docb/dbRackSequencer/README.md

 ![](images/PwmClock.png?raw=true)

 Yet another clock generator module.
 The purpose of this module is to have many clock generators with different ratios and adjustable pwm.
+You may need it when working with the sequencers described above.